rebennett/figbass/README.md

     ~$ ./figbass {key}

-where {key} can be any of the following keys: C, c, C#, c#, D, d, Eb, eb, E, e, F, f, F#, f#, G#, g#, A, a, Ab, ab, Bb, bb, B, or b, with an uppercase letter denoting a major key and a lowercase letter denoting a minor key
+where {key} can be any of the following keys: C, c, C#, c#, Db, db, D, d, Eb, eb, E, e, F, f, F#, f#, Gb, gb, G, g, G#, g#, Ab, ab, A, a, Bb, bb, B, or b, with an uppercase letter denoting a major key and a lowercase letter denoting a minor key

 For example: